dapphub/dapple/doc/test_errors.md

 The following shows a passing test, because an expected throw actually happens:
 ```
-contract Tester is Test {
+contract MyTest is Test {
   function testThrow() {
     Contract target = new Contract();
     target.crash();